fastmail/mint-tag/README.md

 remote config, a name, and an optional tag prefix.
 If you specify it, you'll get a tag in the form `PREFIX-yyyymmdd.nnn-gSHA`, where `yyyymmdd` is the current date in UTC, and `nnn` is a serial number (starting at 001, reset every day, incremented on each of a day's builds).
 If you don't, specify a tag prefix, the step will be untagged.

+If `rebase` is present and true, each merge request in this step will be rebased on top of HEAD before merging.
+This has some knock-on effects: notably, if you build twice in a row you'll get different shas (without rebase, builds give repeatable shas).

 If a build step has a `trusted_org` key, it means only merge requests authored by members of that organization will be included in the build.